senocular/senocular.github.com/articles/js_implementing_for_loops.md

   currentScope = iterationScope

   // With the new iterationScope available, the afterthought can run
   // updating the value of i for the new scope.
-This will be the
+This will be what's
-  // seen when the loop continues and runs forTest(). forInc()
+  // seen when the loop continues and runs forTest() for the next
+  // iteration.
+  forInc()
 }